 Obstructing the air flow around the unit has a similar effect.
 Crowding plants too near the condenser can result in higher repair costs and reduce the life of the AC.
 The key is to provide shade to the condenser, but maintain proper airflow.

-Many manufacturers recommended a minimum clearance of 2 to 3 feet (.6 to 1 m.) around the sides of the condenser and at least five feet (1.5 m.) over the top.
-Specific recommendations for your AC model can be found in the owner’s manual.
+Many manufacturers recommended a minimum clearance of 2 to 3 feet (61-91 cm.) around the sides of the condenser and at least 5 feet (1.5 m.) over the top.
+Specific recommendations for your AC model can be found in the owner's manual.
 Also, allow sufficient space around the air conditioner for a technician to easily access the unit.

 What to Plant Near AC Unit